 Report Builder

-There’s a lot of features that you can use in Report Builder to develop nice reports.
-This post will explain only the minimum requirement of creating a report.
+There are a lot of features that you can use in Report Builder to develop nice reports.
+This post will explain only the minimum requirement for creating a report.

-We will not use Built-in Fields, Parameters and Images in our case but they are very useful when you want to standardize your reports.
+We will not use Built-in Fields, Parameters and Images in our case, but they are instrumental when you want to standardize your reports.

-We will only cover Data Sources and Datasets since they are the minimum requirement of creating reports.
-A data source is the database configuration and a dataset is the query used for the report.
+We will only cover Data Sources and Datasets since they are the minimum requirements for creating reports.
+A data source is the database configuration, and a dataset is the query used for the report.

 sccm 2012 custom reports